 Metastatic lung NET

 If the lung NET spreads to another distant part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 Your treatment plan may include a combination of the types of treatment described above.
 It is very uncommon to use surgery to treat metastatic disease.
-If it is used, surgery is used to relieve symptoms rather than eliminate the cancer at this stage (see above).
-Surgery to remove liver metastases may be performed, sometimes in people with carcinoid syndrome in an effort to reduce hormone levels.
-However, local bronchoscopic procedures may be used to relieve symptoms if a tumor blocks an airway.
-Radiation therapy may also be offered to help relieve symptoms.
+If it is used, surgery is used to control disease locally or relieve symptoms rather than eliminate the cancer at this stage (see above).
+Surgery to remove liver metastases may be performed, sometimes in people with carcinoid syndrome in an effort to reduce hormone levels or delay the time to when the next treatment is required.
+Local bronchoscopic procedures or radiation therapy may be used to relieve symptoms if a tumor blocks an airway.
+Radiation therapy may also be offered to help relieve symptoms, such as bone pain.

 Participation in clinical trials is encouraged.
-Palliative care will also be important to help relieve symptoms and side effects.
+Palliative and supportive care will also be important to help relieve symptoms and side effects.
 Systemic therapy with medication is an important part of the treatment for metastatic disease.
 However, observation may be an option for those with a very-slow-growing tumor.
-Observation means that doctors closely monitor patients using physical examinations, imaging tests, and laboratory tests on a regular basis.
+Observation means that doctors closely monitor the patient using physical examinations, imaging tests, and/or laboratory tests on a regular basis.
 Active systemic treatment with medication only begins if the person develops symptoms or tests indicate that the cancer is getting worse.